People-to-People Exchanges

 World Learning has led the way in virtual exchange, launching its first program in 2016 to connect high school students from the United States and Iraq.
 Since then, the program, The Experiment Digital, has grown to reach more than 5,000 young people in 32 countries.
 Our virtual programming portfolio now includes virtual exchanges for university and college students, hybrid programs with travel components, and training for educators interested in facilitating virtual exchanges.

-World Learning’s virtual exchanges involve virtual homestays and interactive discussions that foster intercultural awareness, build communication skills, and teach digital literacy.
+World Learning’s virtual exchanges involve virtual homestays and interactive discussions that foster global awareness, build communication skills, and teach digital literacy.
 We strategically use games, breakout sessions, and synchronous and asynchronous activities to ensure high levels of understanding and engagement.

 Social Emotional Learning